Skip to a Particular Section

 What is a Neck Liposuction?

-Neck liposuction is performed on patients who have persistent fat deposits below the chin and in the neck area.
+Neck liposuction (double chin surgery) is performed on patients who have persistent fat deposits below the chin and in the neck area.
 When fat accumulates around the neck, the youthful shape of the jaw is lost.
 With liposuction, your plastic surgeon sculpts this area and removes fat, to restore the angular qualities of the chin and jaw.

 Today, a number of new techniques are allowing plastic surgeons to provide more precise results and shorter recovery times.
 Although no type of liposuction is a substitute for dieting and exercise, neck liposuction can remove stubborn areas of neck fat that don’t respond to traditional weight-loss methods.

-The Best Candidates for Neck Liposuction
+Eligible for Neck Liposuction

 The best candidates for neck liposuction are normal-weight people with firm, elastic skin who have pockets of excess fat in the neck.
 You should be physically healthy, psychologically stable and realistic in your expectations.
 Your age is not a major consideration; however, older patients may have diminished skin elasticity and may not achieve the same results as a younger patient with tighter skin.